 As described under Impacts SO #5 and SO #6, an adequate supply of replacement properties is available in the replacement area in which to relocate the displaced residents and most of the displaced businesses.
-In the Palmdale Station area and unincorporated Los Angeles County, there is inadequate available business space to relocate the businesses that could be displaced by the HSR project.
+In Los Angeles County, there is inadequate available business space to relocate the businesses that could be displaced by the HSR project.
 If necessary, additional vacant land in the vicinity of the cities of Lancaster and Palmdale that is properly zoned for commercial and industrial use could be improved at some future date to accommodate those displaced businesses that are unable to relocate within existing commercial or industrial business space.